rahi-lab/targettrack/README.md

-# Simple-Annotation-GUI
+# Targettrack
-Extremely Simply GUI in pure python for easy use and modification
+Extremely simple GUI in pure python for easy use and modification

 # Requirements
 - python3.6 or higher